tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 Faceting
 --------

-In the extended scatterplot example we found that it was useful to be able to visualise which data points belonged to which species.
+In the extended scatterplot example (:numref:`ggplot-aesthetic-scatter-plot`) we found that it was useful to be able to visualise which data points belonged to which species.
 Maybe it would be useful to do something similar with the data in our histogram.

 In order to achieve this ggplot2 provides the concept of faceting, the ability to split your data by one or more variables.
 Let us split the